 Now here’s the fun part.
 Carefully disconnect the little connector (blue square in the picture below).
 Then move the feed switch to the up (single sheet feed) position.
 This will allow you to rotate the shaft that outboard shaft connects to.
 Make sure the thin side is pointing towards you.

 The shaft with the thicker end goes in first.
-You’ll have to carefully push it into place.
+You’ll have to angle it into place and then press down on the back (thinner) side.
 It’s a tight squeeze due to the thicker end, but rest assured it will go into place.
-You’ll have to use needle nose pliers to get it into position.
+You may have to use needle nose pliers to get it into position.